GoHenry: History

 In 2016, the company broke an equity crowdfunding world record, by raising $5.6 million on Crowdcube.

 In 2020, the company raised $40 million in funding led by Edison Partners and with the participation of Revai (formerly Gaia Capital Partners), Citi Ventures, and Muse Capital.

 As of November 2021, the company reports 2 million members (parents and children), up 500K users from December 2020.

-In 2021, it got Best Children’s Financial Provider from the British Bank Awards.
+In 2021, it got Best Children's Financial Provider from the British Bank Awards.
 In June of 2022, GoHenry acquired PixPay, a French startup, for an undisclosed sum.

 Reception

 In late 2021, Gohenry launched Money Missions, gamified financial lesson about money savings.
 According to New York Times review, Gohenry is best for parents who want to track money spent by their children.
-In another story, New York Times highlighted that GoHenry is useful for parents who are "tired of having a drawer full of dollars" to give them to children.
-Cards International magazine made a review about Gohenry in 2018 stated that 'getting children into good financial habits for the current banking landscape will make a huge difference to them in later life'.
+In another story, The New York Times highlighted that GoHenry is useful for parents who are "tired of having a drawer full of dollars" to give to children.
+Cards International magazine made a review about Gohenry in 2018 stated that "getting children into good financial habits for the current banking landscape will make a huge difference to them in later life".

 Mashable and Newsweek included Gohenry into its list of top family apps to manage pocket money and chores.

 According to Computer Weekly, GoHenry migrated to Google Cloud Platform in 2017.